 Wage Subsidy Scheme for Apprentices and Trainees

-The government has announced the expansion of the wage subsidy scheme for apprentices and trainees.
+The government is continuing the wage subsidy scheme for apprentices and trainees.
 Under the scheme, the government will pay half the wages of apprentices up to a maximum of $7,000 each quarter for 12 months.
-Ask us if you have any questions.

 Get in touch